LF-digitala-kanaler/LFDS/content/components/web/forms/index.md

 template: CategoryOverview
 title: Forms
-intro: Forms and form components are used when we want the user to submit some kind of data to us, like in a purchase flow or secure message.
+intro: Forms and form components are used when we want the user to submit some kind of data to us.
+Typical examples are as a part of making a purchase or sending us a message.
 contentBelow: ""
 contentAbove: ""
 ---